-- Phone In Use 75

-- If the phone is already in use you can still login.
-The existing user will be logged out.

-- Logged Out 75

-If the phone has no current user, the basic menu with just the login option is displayed.
+- Phone In Use and If the phone is already in use you can still login.
+The existing user will be logged out. - Logged Out 81 - If the phone has no current user, the basic menu with just the login option is displayed. - Unregistered Phone and If the phone is not registered with the phone system, the Enter Extension menu is displayed.